 Paterno talks things over with Mike McQueary

-March 1, 2002 (or is it February 2001?): Graduate assistant Mike McQueary says he observes Sandusky apparently having anal sex with a young boy in the Lasch Building shower room.
+March 1, 2002 (or is it February 2001?): Graduate assistant Mike McQueary says he observes Sandusky apparently having anal sex with a young boy in the Lasch Building shower room, according to the presentment which will eventually be released.
 That night McQueary talks with his father and discusses what to do.
 The next day, McCreary meets with Coach Joe Paterno and tells Paterno explicitly what he had observed.
 Paterno tells McQueary, "‘Well, I'm sorry you had to see that.
 It's terrible.'
 And he said, ‘I need to think and tell some people about what you saw and I'll let you know what — what we'll do next.'"
 (December 16, 2011 preliminary hearing transcript page 26.)
 Paterno reports the incident to his boss, PSU Director of Athletics, Tim Curley, the following Monday.
 The grand jury presentment reads (page 8): "Schultz testified that he was called to a meeting with Joe Paterno and Tim Curley, in which Paterno reported ‘disturbing' and ‘inappropriate' conduct in the shower by Sandusky upon a young boy, as reported to him by a student or graduate student."

 The presentment further reads (page 7): "Approximately one and a half weeks later, the graduate assistant was called to a meeting with Penn State Athletic Director Curley and Senior Vice President for Finance and Business Gary Schultz.
 The graduate assistant reported to Curley and Schultz that he had witnessed what he believed to be Sandusky having anal sex with a boy in the Lasch Building showers.
 Curley and Schultz assured the graduate assistant that they would look into it and determine what further action they would take.
 Paterno was not present for this meeting."